marcoonroad/marcoonroad.github.io/_posts/2017-02-10-Introduction-to-Capability-Concepts.md

 approach for sandboxing.

-In the Capability model, rather than providing a complete set of security mechanisms, we provide minimal abstractions to build high-level security abstractions enforcing policies on top of these "primitive" ones.
+In the Capability model, rather than providing a complete set of security mechanisms, we provide minimal abstractions to build high-level security abstractions
+(that is, enforcing policies on top of these "primitive" ones).
 This idea works in the same way of layered abstraction of modules.
 The great profit and benefits of that security approach is the possibility of decouple and compose abstractions in diverse ways as they were LEGO's building blocks.

 In his PhD thesis _Robust Composition_, Mark S. Miller discuss about loader isolation (i.e, environment-based `eval`).
 It turns out that every language providing these kind of loader functions, can also provide a modular Capability integration of code (only if _magic names_ aren't resolved implicitly such as namespace/package-level identifiers).
 Some languages fit these requirements, for example the Scheme and Lua programming languages.
 Otherwise, the
-'Meta-Circular Interpreter' "pattern" known in the Lisp's world can be used to "reveal" the internals of a Programming Language and, thus, tweak a runtime resolution of unbound names (although this pattern is not feasible on languages without "unified" syntax in the same sense of Lisp/Forth syntax -- a.k.a, a syntax without keywords).
-Compile-time type systems and bytecode monitoring can also be used to enforce minimal and safe Capability policies, anyways.
+'Meta-Circular Interpreter' "pattern" known in the Lisp's world can be used to "reveal" the internals of a Programming Language and, thus, tweak a runtime resolution of unbound names (although this pattern is very hard -- if not impossible -- on languages without "unified" syntax in the same sense of Lisp/Forth syntax -- a.k.a, a syntax without keywords).
+Compile-time type systems and bytecode monitoring can also be used to enforce minimal and safe
+Capability policies, anyways, but the control over such accesses is in the hands of the implementation rather than user's hands.

 <a name="final-remarks"> </a>
 ### Final remarks